 Winter Car Maintenance Checklist

 Winter is upon us and as the weather continues to get colder and the roads begin to become a bit more treacherous, it’s time to ensure your vehicle is prepared.
 Cold weather can be harsh on vehicles and combined with holiday travel and worsening road conditions, it makes winter vehicle maintenance absolutely essential for your safety.
-Ensure your vehicle is ready to take on the winter weather with our winter car maintenance checklist, then visit your nearest Telle Tire location for comprehensive auto service.
+Ensure your vehicle is ready to take on winter driving with our winter car maintenance checklist, then visit your nearest Telle Tire location for comprehensive auto service.

 Get Your Vehicle Ready for the Cold